Gravity standing on McAfee Knob

 On U.S. 220 at Daleville

-Scooby arrived several minutes later, and when Stick went down to meet him he checked with the front desk clerk about adding another person to our room.
+Scooby arrived several minutes later, and when Stick went down to meet him, he checked with the front desk clerk about adding another person to our room.
 There was no extra charge.

 It was a nice dinner with an unexpected surprise.
 We learned that thru-hikers get a free banana pudding dessert.
+We didn’t even have to tell the waitress we were thru-hikers.
+Somehow she just knew.
+(We took showers before going to the restaurant, I promise.)

 As we were finishing dinner, Speedy arrived.
 We told him where we were staying and offered again the opportunity to share the room with us.
 He accepted.